SaraSrkr/MLOperation/README.md

 ## enable login and excute logs.py to enable application insights

+First step to interact with the endpoint model is the ability to login to it by its URL.
+Here we enable the application insights to allow login.

 <img src="images/Application Insights is enabled.jpg">

 <img src="images/logs by running the provided logs script.jpg">